pja35/SXP/docs/wiki/XSD.md

 `           `**`xsi:schemaLocation`**`="`[`urn:oasis:names:tc:eContracts:1:0`](urn:oasis:names:tc:eContracts:1:0)` SXPContract.xsd">`

 This attribute has two values, separated by a space.
-The first value is the namespace to use, and it has to be the same as the one declared in the XSD document under the attribute *targetNamespace*.
+The first value is the namespace to use.
 The second value is the location of the XML schema to use for that namespace.

+The namespace from *schemaLocation* has to be the same as the one on the XSD document under the attribute *targetNamespace*.
+Certainly, on SXPContract.xsd we find this:

 More information on this: [W3Schools: the schema element](http://www.w3schools.com/schema/schema_schema.asp)